omeym/omey-manyar-website-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi!
-I am a Ph.D. student in robotics at the University of Southern California.
-My advisor is [Dr. Satyandra K. Gupta.](https://sites.usc.edu/skgupta/) The focus of my work is on Robot Learning with the goal to enable knowledge transfer between humans and robots.
-My research also explores learning-based motion planning for deformable objects such as sheets.
-My vision is to enable a seamless transfer of skills between humans and robots.
+I am a Ph.D. student in robotics at the University of Southern California working at the Realization of Robotics Systems Lab [(RRoS)](https://sites.usc.edu/rros/).
+My advisor is [Dr. Satyandra K. Gupta.](https://sites.usc.edu/skgupta/).
+The focus of my work is on Robot Learning with the goal to enable knowledge transfer between humans and robots.
+I am exploring scalable ways in which we can teach robots skills to execute complex tasks such as deformable object manipulation.

 I have also investigated the generation of synthetic image data for semantic segmentation tasks involving deformable objects.